A guide on how to upload files to WordPress

 There are two excellent plugins to consider, depending on your needs.

-Upload files to WordPress without displaying them on the front end
+Let users upload files to WordPress without displaying them on the front end

 You can do this with a form builder plugin like Gravity Forms.
 The plugin makes it very easy to accept file submissions through your site forms.
 This is ideal for job boards, membership sites (profile photo upload), eLearning platforms, and online competitions.